 Allspice it’s is a common ingredient in Danish and Romanian cuisine.
 In fact, my dad’s favorite spice mix, which he mixes in a grinder, is whole allspice berries, black pepper, and coriander seeds.
 In Denmark, allspice is used in meatballs, liver pâté, red cabbage pickles, soups, and sausages.
 In sweet dishes, allspice lends itself beautifully to biscuits, apple compote, apple tarts, and pies.
 It is often used with cinnamon and cloves.

-It can be ground in a mortar and pestle or a coffee grinder, or even used whole.
+It can be ground in a mortar and pestle, a coffee grinder, or even used whole.

 Health benefits of allspice